 The member must notify the Attorney General within 7

 days of receipt of notice of the initiation of any action

-involving services of the Disciplinary Board.
+involving services of the Medical Board.
 Failure to so

 notify the Attorney General shall constitute an absolute

 waiver of the right to a defense and indemnification.